abdur-rafi/teaching-BUET/CSE_295/practice/file_io/README.md

 # C File I/O — Practice Problems (No seek)

-Solve these with only sequential file I/O. Do not use fseek/ftell/rewind or any seek-related APIs.
-Prefer fgets/fputs for text and fread/fwrite for binary.
-Always check return values and handle errors.

-- Setup note: Use modes r, w, a, rb, wb, ab as appropriate.
-Use a buffer (e.g., 4–8 KB) for efficient copies.

 ## Warm-up
 1) Echo file: Read a text file and print it to stdout exactly.
 2) Copy text file: Copy source.txt to dest.txt (overwrite if exists).
 Keep identical content.